nzjchen/refood/README.md

 # SENG302 Group Project

-Developed in a group of eight, across two semester for the University of Canterbury's SENG302 course.
+Developed in a group of eight, across two semesters in 2021 for the University of Canterbury's SENG302 course.

 # ReFood